Gogo1951/Consumable-Connoisseur/README.md

 ## Features

-🤖 **Automatic** : Macros update instantly when you loot items, level up, or change zones.
+🤖 Automatic : Macros update instantly when you loot items, level up, or change zones.

-🦺 **Safety First** : You can easily add items (like pet food) to the Ignore List directly from the minimap menu.
+🦺 Safety First : You can easily add items (like pet food) to the Ignore List directly from the minimap menu.

-🧠 **Zone Aware** : Prioritizes Battleground-specific consumables (like Arathi Basin Runecloth Bandages) when you are in the correct zone.
+🧠 Zone Aware : Prioritizes Battleground-specific consumables (like Arathi Basin Runecloth Bandages) when you are in the correct zone.

-💬 **Perfect Tooltips** : What You See Is What You Get.
+💬 Perfect Tooltips : What You See Is What You Get.
 No more shoehorned macros that don't show the correct tooltips or item counts.

-⏩ **Optimized** : Light-weight, but also only updates when inventory changes or combat ends.
+⏩ Optimized : Light-weight, but also only updates when inventory changes or combat ends.

+📜 Fully Stocked : Full support for automatically prioritizing your best stat scrolls, elixirs, and potions as you adventure.

+🐾 Pet Friendly : Replaces outdated pet feeding addons (like Feed-O-Matic) by automatically managing your pet's diet in a single button.

-🗺️ **Localized** : Works with all Classic WoW Locales (enUS, deDE, esES, esMX, frFR, koKR, ptBR, ruRU, zhCN, zhTW).
+🗺️ Localized : Works with all Classic WoW Locales (enUS, deDE, esES, esMX, frFR, koKR, ptBR, ruRU, zhCN, zhTW).

 ## Automatically Conjour Relevant Items